google/WebFundamentals/src/site/getting-started/your-first-multi-screen-site/content.markdown

 The Video and Information section of content will contain a little more depth.
-It will  have a bulleted list of features of our products and will also contain a video placeholder  that will show our product working for the user.
+It will  have a bulleted list of features of our products and will also contain a video placeholder that shows our product working for the user.

 {% include_code _code/addcontent.html section1 %}

 Videos are often used to describe content in a more interactive manner and are frequently used to show a demonstration of a product or a concept.

-By following the best practices you can easily integrate video in to your site:
+By following the best practices, you can easily integrate video in to your site:

-*  Add a `controls` attribute to make it easy for people to play the video
+*  Add a `controls` attribute to make it easy for people to play the video.
-*  Add a `poster` image to give people a preview of the content
+*  Add a `poster` image to give people a preview of the content.
 *  Add multiple `<source>` elements based on supported video formats.
 *  Add fall-back text to let people download the video if they can't play it in the window.